-- Patient safety first. - Build trust through openness and transparency. - Communicate openly and honestly and in a timely and appropriate manner. - Treat everyone with respect and compassion. - Empower patients to participate in their care through education and communication. - In association with Trinity College Dublin, commit to education, research and innovation as an integral component of patient care and staff development. - Be responsible and accountable for the use of resources in the pursuit of effective delivery of healthcare.
+- and transparency. • Communicate openly and honestly and in a timely and appropriate manner. • Treat everyone with respect and compassion. • Empower patients to participate in their care through education and communication. • In association with Trinity College Dublin, commit to education, research and innovation as an integral component of patient care and - staff development. • Be responsible and accountable for the use of resources in the pursuit of effective delivery of healthcare.